AndriiYelieva/home-kitchens/README.md

-# Windows World
+# Home kitchens

 ## Project Overview

-The Windows World is a modern website that specializes in the production and sale of windows and doors.
-Our website offers a wide range of high quality windows and doors for all needs and tastes.
+The Home kitchens is a modern website that specializes in the production and sale of kitchens.

 ## Technologies and tools